What is rosacea?

 How to treat rosacea

 Unfortunately, there’s no cure for rosacea.
-But there are treatments that can effectively control it.
+But there are treatments that can effectively control the symptoms.

 A GP can prescribe topical creams to apply to the affected areas.
 These need to be applied daily and often, for a period of several weeks, before any improvement is noticed.